 The Outreach & Education function engages, empowers and educates the public in the Second District.
 Our outreach mission furthers the Bank’s commitment to the region by listening to the communities we serve and developing programs, analysis and sponsored conferences and clinics to help meet their needs.
 Our education mission aims to advance public knowledge about the Federal Reserve System and its role in the economy.

-In order to borrow from the New York Fed, an institution must have on file the necessary authorizing resolutions and agreements, as described in Operating Circular 10 as well as pre-approved eligible collateral.
+In order to borrow from the New York Fed, an institution must have on file the necessary authorizing resolutions and agreements, as described in Operating Circular 10, as well as pre-pledged eligible collateral.

 Federal Reserve Banks have three main lending programs for depository institutions — primary credit, secondary credit and seasonal credit.
 Under the program enacted in 2003, Reserve Banks establish the primary credit rate at least every 14 days, subject to review and determination of the Board of Governors.